 Disconnect your old switch from your home’s wiring.
 You might need to snip and strip off about a half inch of the wire sheath to expose he copper wire underneath.
-You can use the wire snippers or a dedicated tool for this step.
+You can use wire snip or any similar tool for this step.

 Smart switch manufacturers use different wiring techniques.
 Some have screw terminals that you bend the wire emerging from your wall around, others have pigtail wires that you bind to your home’s wiring using wire nuts, and still others have backstabs that you push your home’s (solid) wires into.

 The C by GE switch we’re installing in this example uses pigtails, so twist each of the line, load, neutral, and ground wires to the matching wires emerging from the junction box, using a wire nut to hold each of them together.
 If you’ve installed a switch that doesn’t require a neutral wire (such as the Lutron Caséta mentioned earlier), put a wire nut on the end of that neutral wire coming out of the wall, making sure that none of the bare copper wire remains exposed (you can snip off the excess, or wrap the wire and the wire nut in electrical tape).